-Part 3 - Establishment and Review of Courses and Units
+Part 3 - Establishment and Review of Programs and Courses

-12. Procedures for establishment of courses
+12. Procedures for establishment of programs

-- (1) The University must establish policies and procedures for the establishment of courses. - (2) The policies and procedures must- - (a) provide for the making of course specifications; - (b) set out processes for approval for the delivery of courses; - (c) provide for oversight of course approval by peak institutional academic governance processes.
+- (1) The University must establish policies and procedures for the establishment of programs. - (2) The policies and procedures must- - (a) provide for the making of program specifications; - (b) set out processes for approval for the delivery of programs; - (c) provide for oversight of program approval by peak institutional academic governance processes.

-13. Review of courses and units
+13. Review of programs and courses

-- (1) The University must review established courses and units at least every five years. - (2) A review must- - (a) be comprehensive; - (b) include external referencing or other benchmarking activities; and - (c) provide opportunity for students and other stakeholders to provide feedback. - (3) The review outcome must be submitted to the Academic Board for its consideration. - (4) Comprehensive course and unit reviews will be supported by established processes for interim and regular monitoring of unit and course quality.
+- (1) The University must review established programs and courses at least every five years. - (2) A review must- - (a) be comprehensive; - (b) include external referencing or other benchmarking activities; and - (c) provide opportunity for students and other stakeholders to provide feedback. - (3) The review outcome must be submitted to the Academic Board for its consideration. - (4) Comprehensive program and course reviews will be supported by established processes for interim and regular monitoring of course and program quality.